How I approach storytelling

 The ruined city smoldered around Lucy.
 She choked back the smoke as she ran into a burning building.

 I have a concrete example from my own work.
-I wrote the second book of my series first.[3]
+I wrote the second book of my series first.
 The Children of Our Great Experiment follows Jordan Jackson's life as a young man who lives with his family on a self-sufficient compound.
-The majority of people uploaded their minds to a powerful AI and for all the characters know they're the only physical humans left.
-They tell stories of monster machines that gobbled people up and the AI is a faceless evil force in the world.
+The majority of people uploaded their minds to a powerful AI and the characters believe they're the only physical humans left.
+They recount stories of monster machines that gobbled people up and the AI is a faceless evil force in the world.
 The big reveal happens early on when the AI sends agents to make contact with this family.
 Except they are humans, complete with human bodies.
 The scary flying machine shows up and a person gets out of it.

 It sounds great and for the longest time, I didn't want to part with it.
 But one piece of well-written reveal held me back from moving the story forward because the reader needed to know about the other humans to grasp the core conflict.
 When I convinced myself to add more backstory (so much it's now another book), I discovered it didn't detract from the work.
 The characters experience the same impact and the reader can feel for them.
 While the surprise is muted in the reader's mind, they gain a better understanding of the characters and their world.